 - Identification or indexing

-Imaging can be a costly process and because of that it deserves attention and analysis.
-Even though imaging is getting easier to manage with all of the various types of scanning software available, the big steps in an imaging project are:
+Document imaging on average costs 7–12 cents.
+While imaging is getting easier to manage with all of the various types of scanning software available, the main things to consider in an imaging project are:

 - Sorting the documents